 According to court papers obtained by Law&Crime but first reported by the online news outlet HuffPost, Judge Maya Guerra Gamble of the 459th District Court in Travis County, Texas, signed two orders on Monday, Sept.
 27 which granted motions for default judgment filed by plaintiffs Neil Heslin (in one case) and Leonard Ponzer and Veronique de la Rosa (in another case) against Alex Jones, InfoWars LLC, and Free Speech Systems, LLC.
 The plaintiffs are parents of Sandy Hook victims.

-Default judgement orders occur when, in essence, a party to litigation simply fails to respond as ordered.
+Default judgment orders occur when, in essence, a party to litigation simply fails to respond as ordered.

 The legal blog Above the Law cheekily referred to the situation in a headline: “Alex Jones Gets The Death Penalty Sanctions.”
 Default judgments are sometimes known colloquially as “death penalty sanctions.”